 About Coconut Flour

 Coconut flour is made from solid coconut that is ground into a fine powder.
-As a result, it has a slight coconut taste and fragrance, so it works well when that is desirable, like this banana bread, or these Coconut Shrimp Tacos.
+As a result, it has a slight coconut taste and fragrance, so it works well when that is desirable, like this banana bread, these yummy Blueberry Coconut Waffles, or these Coconut Shrimp Tacos.

-However, this is a flour can be a little tricky to work with until you get used to it.
-It's a very absorbent flour, because it is very dry.
-For this reason you will need much less of it in recipes as compared to wheat flour.
+However, this is flour that can be a little tricky to work with until you get used to it.
+It’s very absorbent flour because it is very dry.
+For this reason, you will need much less of it in recipes as compared to wheat flour.
 You also will need more eggs, and this recipe has five.
-That many eggs make the loaf even higher in protein, and eliminates the need for any oil or added fat.
+That many eggs make the loaf even higher in protein and eliminates the need for any oil or added fat.